-Clean That Resin
+Clean The Resin

-Add a few squirts of a mild dish soap to a bucket of warm water; then sponge the resin down with the soapy water, rinsing it again afterwards.
-For smaller faux wicker items such as a plant pot, wash the piece in a sink or wash tub if it is new or fairly clean, using mild dish soap once again.
+Add a few squirts of a mild dish soap to a bucket of warm water.
+Sponge the resin with the soapy water, rinsing it again afterward.
+For smaller faux wicker items such as a plant pot, wash the piece in a sink or tub if it is new or fairly clean, using mild dish soap.
 If the item is dirty, hose it off outdoors instead.

-Sometimes resin and plastic pieces have seams that stick up or burrs that result from sliding a resin chair along a paved patio.
-Inspect the resin wicker items thoroughly, rubbing them down with your hands to find every imperfection or snag.
+Sometimes resin and plastic pieces have seams that stick up or burrs from sliding the chair along a paved patio.
+Inspect the resin wicker items thoroughly, rubbing them down with your hands to find imperfections or snags.
 Sand the flaws away with a fine-grit sandpaper; then wipe the dust away with a soft cloth.

 Picking the Perfect Paint

 Instead, resin requires either a primer designed for plastic or a paint designed for plastic.
-The most efficient option is a spray paint specifically designed for plastics and resins that requires no primer at all.
-Otherwise, spray the piece with a plastic spray primer; then use any standard spray paint over the dry primer.
+Look for spray paint specifically designed for plastics and resins that requires no primer for the easiest painting option.
+Otherwise, spray the piece with a plastic spray primer before using any standard spray paint over the dry primer.

 Painting Resin Wicker

-Shake the spray can for a minute or so; then hold the can approximately 12 inches from the project piece.
-Begin each blast of spray before reaching the faux wicker and end it after the end of the project piece; then go back and overlap the previous paint line slightly with each pass.
+Shake the spray can well; then hold the can approximately 12 inches from the project piece.
+Begin each blast of spray before reaching the faux wicker and end it after the end of the project piece.
+Go back and overlap the previous paint line slightly with each pass.
 Several thin coats are better than one heavy coat, as the paint may run if it is too thick.